 The smoke wasn’t the smoothest that I’ve tried.

 When it comes to effects, the weed did its job.
 Initially, I felt my body decompress, and my brain started to feel fuzzy about ten minutes in.
 Within 30 minutes, it went from a cerebral feeling to a visceral vibe that got my entire body feeling relaxed but not necessarily lazy.

 I got Sativa and Indica vibes simultaneously from this strain; after about 45 minutes, the lethargy started, and I went into “sleepy” territory, no matter what time of the day I smoked some of this.

 This whole experience was below average for me, and this wasn’t the best first impression that I got from the Pure Laine Cannabis brand.
 I haven’t seen much of the Skunk genetics around the legal market, so I was excited to try this, especially with such a low price point.

 I wouldn’t really recommend this to anyone, but personally, I will give this company another try.
+I would recommend you check Raider Kush Strain and MK Ultra Strain instead of this.
 Let me know what you thought of this BC Sweet Skunk below if you’ve tried it before.

 - Raider Kush Strain: Raider Kush is a strain that offers similar relaxation effects but with a stronger flavor profile, including skunky and kushy notes that BC Sweet Skunk lacks.

 - MK Ultra Strain: MK Ultra is another option that provides a potent and sedating experience.
 It may be more suitable if you’re looking for a strain that leans towards the indica side, offering deep relaxation and potential sleepiness.